-(in M€) 2016 2015 2014 Tangible and intangible immobilisations, excluding current and development costs 2,845 2,517 2,300
+(in M€) 2017 2016 2015 Tangible and intangible immobilisations, excluding current and development costs 3,904 2,845 2,517

 The investments mainly concern the renewal of our pool of software applications, servers, IT workstations, office hardware (PC, printers, etc.), and our industrial equipment.
-The main type of financing consists of financial leasing, purchase-leasing contracts, own funds and exceptionally medium-term loans.
+These investments are usually funded by purchase-leasing contracts, medium-term loans, own funds and exceptionally financial leasing.

-The future investments will concern the same types of equipment.
+Future investments will concern the same types of equipment.